 - Between $15,000- $20,000

 The Scamp Travel Trailer – the iconic small travel trailers – has been a Minnesota manufacturer since 1972.
 Instead of mass production, each coach is built to the customer’s specifications.
 They can choose the size, layout, and interior features they want.

 According to some owners, the building time took a matter of a few weeks.
 What they enjoyed the most out of the experience was the interactive experience.
 The manufacturer sent pictures and answered questions during the whole process.

 Once completed, customers pick up their unit at Scamp’s headquarters in Backus, Minnesota.
 If the customer can’t get there, Scamp will go the extra mile to help their customers out.
 The company can deliver the RV to the customer anywhere in the continental United States.

 Scamp has three sizes.
-The 13 and 16-foot models are travel trailers, and the 19 is a fifth wheel.
+The 13 and 16-foot models are small travel trailers, and the 19 is a fifth wheel.
 Each size has a standard and deluxe version.
 The 13 foot has two layouts, while the 16 foot has five.
 Some models have a combination toilet/shower wet baths, others do not.

 Costs are unique to each trailer.
 Scamp does not publish their starting prices.
 Some owners have discussed their pricing on forums across the internet.
 Generally, these price points have come in between $15,000 to $20,000 depending on the model, package, and additional features they have chosen.